Skip to content

 • remove the client when it is no longer needed.

-Some teams describe this as client offline, client not connected, can’t connect, client missing, client disappeared, config file missing, or connection file missing.
+Some teams describe this as client offline, client not connected, can’t connect, setup link expired, client missing, client disappeared, config file missing, or connection file missing.
 Start with the client record before changing the hub.

 If the person says the device is gone or device gone, still start here.
-A device usually maps back to a client record, connection file, and live state.
+A device usually maps back to a client record, setup link or connection file, and live state.

 Check these in order: